 Ephemeral-REQ-12: When a collision occurs as two clients are trying to write the same data node, this collision is considered an error and priorities were created to give a deterministic result.
 When there is a collision, a notification (which includes indicating data node the collision occurred on) MUST BE sent to the original client to give the original client a chance to deal with the issues surrounding the collision.
 The original client may need to fix their state.

-Note:RESTCONF and NETCONF posts can come in concurrently from alternative sources (see ETag in [I-D.ietf-netconf-restconf] section 3.4.1.2 usage).
-Therefore the collision detection and comparison of priority needs to occur both for both type of updates (POST or editconfig) at the point of comparison.
+Explanation: RESTCONF and NETCONF updates can come in concurrently from alternative sources.
+Therefore the collision detection and comparison of priority needs to occur for any type of update.